 Dropbox Business and Education allows customers to use the services in compliance with the vendor obligations imposed by the US Family Education Rights and Privacy Act (FERPA).
 Educational institutions with students under the age of 13 can also use Dropbox Business or Education consistent with the Children's Online Privacy Protection Act (COPPA), provided that they agree to specific contractual provisions requiring the institution to obtain parental consent regarding the use of our services.

-Dropbox Business is now listed in the United Kingdom (UK) Digital Marketplace for government cloud services procurement.
+Dropbox Business and Enterprise are listed in the United Kingdom (UK) Digital Marketplace for government cloud services procurement.